 The Subcommittee also has jurisdiction over regulation of ocean shipping and the merchant marine, except as it relates to national security.

-In the 115th Congress, one of the Subcommittee’s priorities is legislation to authorize the Coast Guard’s programs and to support and strengthen the important missions of one of the Nation’s five armed services.
-A 21st century American infrastructure and transportation network includes a vibrant and efficient maritime transportation system.
-A well-equipped and focused Coast Guard will be necessary to support it.
+One of the Subcommittee’s regular priorities is legislation to authorize the Coast Guard’s programs and to support and strengthen the important missions of one of the Nation’s five armed services.

 Issues and agencies under the jurisdiction of the Coast Guard and Maritime Transportation Subcommittee include: